aarontburn/nexus-core/docs/getting_started/tutorial/react/3 ReactCommands.md

 ### Commands to Ignore
 These commands are used under-the-hood or during initial project setup.
 You normally should not need to run these commands manually.

-#### `npm run dev_export`
+#### `npm run export:dev`
 This exports your module directly to `C:\Users\<user home>\.nexus_dev\external_modules` for quick testing.
 There is very little purpose to run this function instead of `npm start`.

 #### `npm run vite:build`
 This command navigates to the `react-wrapper` directory and builds the Vite project, which will output it as a single file within the `react_module` directory.
-There should be no reason to run this command instead of running `npm run dev_export` or `npm run export`.
+There should be no reason to run this command instead of running `npm run export:dev` or `npm run export`.

 #### `npm run vite:start`
 This command navigates to the `react-wrapper` directory and starts the Vite project on a development server.
 There should be no reason to run this command instead of running `npm start`.